karinaurazova/modelling_trombs/README.md

 $\( E_{\text{adhesion}} \)$ depends on the interaction between platelets and the vessel wall,
 $\( E_{\text{flow}} \)$ depends on blood speed and pressure.

+## Contributing

+If you have any suggestions or improvements for the scripts, feel free to open a pull request (or you can email me: karina_urazova@icloud.com) or create an issue on the repository.

+***
+**Thank you for your interest in the Modellind trombs project.
+I hope this framework proves valuable for your research and applications.**